In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 A note on Asus firmware

-As a result, firmware is a tricky thing with Asus.
-When it comes to updating -- especially in an AiMesh setup of mixed hardware units using wireless backhauling -- keep the following three items in mind:
+When it comes to updating—especially in an AiMesh setup of mixed hardware units using wireless backhauling—keep the following three items in mind:

-- Avoid the initial major release(*): This is the first firmware version of a model where the 3xx number changes, such as from 384 to 386 or from 386 to 388.
-Generally, the latest minor update of the previous major firmware release is always the most stable.
+- Avoid the initial major release: This is the first firmware version of a model where the middle three digits of the firmware version change, such as from 384 to 386 or from 386 to 388.
+Generally, things start to be good with the first minor update to a major firmware release.

 - Version consistency (in a mesh system): Generally, it would be best to use the firmware version of the same major release for all AiMesh members.
-(Mixing hardware of different releases might produce mixed results.)
+(Mixing hardware of different major releases can produce mixed results.)

 On the one hand, moving between major releases might break your AiMesh setup or even your standalone router.
-On the other, new hardware comes with a specific initial version out of the box -- you have no option to downgrade it -- and some old models won't get the latest release.
-So depending on the mesh combo, your luck will vary.
+On the other hand, new hardware comes with a specific initial version that is out of the box—you have no option to downgrade it—and some old models won't get the latest release.
+So, depending on the mesh combo, your luck will vary.

 With either, the GT-AX11000 proved to be reliable as a single router.
 In a mesh setup, things can be tricky depending on the combo.